Central Florida Assault Law Firm

 Aggravated assault, an enhanced type of assault charge, is defined by Florida Statue 784.012.
-It is considered an aggravated assault if the assault is made with a deadly weapon or while committing a felony offense.
+It is considered aggravated if it is made with a deadly weapon or while committing a felony offense.
 The penalties are much more severe and will carry a minimum mandatory prison sentence.

 Felony Cases & Assault